kaneplusplus/laputa/README.md

 ---

-laputa is a python package that provides an elastic, fault-tolerant, parallel computing foundation for the elr (ensemble learners with Redis) package.
+laputa is a python package that provides an elastic, fault-tolerant, parallel computing foundation for the stat\_agg (statistical aggregates) package.

 Requirements